Is this the beginning of the end for Canon third-party lenses?

 Canon doesn’t license mounts

 How did we get here?
 Canon is the only major camera manufacturer that doesn’t license its most-popular mirrorless mount to other manufacturers.
-Unlike Fujifilm, Nikon, Sony, etc., Canon apparently likes to keep the magic of its modern mount a secret.
+Unlike Fujifilm, Nikon, Sony, etc., Canon apparently likes to keep the of its mount a secret.

 However, reverse engineering allows brands like Viltrox to sidestep the issue of licensing—well, technically, at least.
-And Viltrox’s reverse engineering is so state-of-the-, the brand was able to bring an autofocus-capable 85mm f/1.8 for RF-mount to market.
+And Viltrox’s reverse engineering is so state-of-the-art, the brand was able to bring an autofocus-capable 85mm f/1.8 for RF-mount to market.
 Unfortunately, as of last week, that budget-friendly optic is no longer available for sale from any major -based retailer.

 A stern warning from Canon to Viltrox